-Financial transactions of the CA shall be managed by the Department for Management of EU Funds within the Budget Directorate of the Ministry of Finance (hereinafter DMEUF).
+Financial transactions of the CA shall be managed by the Division for EU/CA Fund Management within the Budget Directorate of the Ministry of Finance (hereinafter DMEUF).
 DMEUF shall open two separate interest-bearing bank accounts at the Bank of Slovenia dedicated to the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 and part of a treasury single account system in compliance with the national legislation (the Public Finance Act and the Implementation of the Republic of Slovenia's Budget Act).
 The bank accounts shall be managed by the Public Payments Administration of the Republic of Slovenia.